Zenitugo/Ansible-Docker-Task/documentation.md

 ## STEP 2: RUN
 The second step of the playbook creates a docker container from the images pulled.
 The port of the docker host and the docker container was mapped so that it can be accessed from a web browser.

+## HOW TO CHECK YOUR IMAGES AND CONTAINERS?
+There are two ways to check if your containers were created:
+- Docker Desktop User Interface(UI)
+- On the terminal.
+To check on the terminal, use the following commands:
+- To see the docker images you pulled use `docker images`
+- To see the docker containers created use `docker container ps`

 ### Image of the nginx server
 ![nginx](./images/docker-nginx.png)